-If you're looking for a healthy snack that's gluten free, dairy-free and easily made vegan, you're going to love these energy bites!
+If you're looking for an easy snack that's gluten-free, dairy-free and easily made vegan, you're going to love these energy bites!
+Here are some more reasons they’re a favorite:

 Ingredients You'll Need